Why to Build and Dwell in Temporary Dwellings on Sukkot

 Yehovah had compassion on them and opened their hearts to love the Land.
 He then gathered them from all nations where He had scattered them, even out of the farthest parts of the world, and they returned home, thus they fulfilled the command to live in the Land promised to the fathers Avraham, Yitschak, and Ya’akov.

-In contrast, those Jews who are still in the Roman exile have chosen not to hear the call to return to Israel, but have chosen to live self-complacent lives in foreign countries.
-Yes, they can still build sukkot in their lands as long as this reminds them that as the sukkot are temporary dwellings so are the countries they live in; as long as this reminds them to return speedily to Israel at the time when their brethren most need them.
+In contrast, those Jews who are still in the Roman exile have chosen not to hear the call to return to Israel but have chosen to live self-complacent lives in foreign countries.
+Yes, they can still build sukkot in their lands as long as this reminds them that as the sukkot are temporary dwellings so are the countries they live in as long as this reminds them to return speedily to Israel at the time when their brethren most need them.

+But the Jews in exile see the sukkot built in a foreign land through different eyes.
+They build their sukkot year after year until the heat of terrorism and anti-Semitism in Europe and North America is turned up on them.
+Then it could be too late for them to return: the door might have been already closed.
 They have chosen to forfeit all the blessings of living in and building the Land.
 They are like those Israelites who rejected to put the blood of the Passover lambs on the doorposts and chose to stay in Egypt and perished; they are like the ten spies who rejected the Promised Land and perished in the desert; they are like those Israelites who rejected the common wealth of Israel and chose to leave and settle in Arabia; they are like those in Babylon who rejected to return to the Land and almost perished in the holocaust of Haman; they are like those who did not return to the Land, when she was opened for them as early as the late nineteenth century, got caught in the crossfire of evil Gentiles, and perished in the Holocaust of Hitler.
 Why should they do that again?

 History repeats itself and those who do not learn from it are doomed to repeat it!
-For more insight on this issue, the reader is encourage to refer to the article “I Shall Certainly Fill You With Men As With Locusts”.
+For more insight on this issue, the reader is encouraged to refer to the article “I Shall Certainly Fill You With Men As With Locusts”.

 And this is the lesson of Chag Sukkot, the Festival of Booths: (1) the building and dwelling in temporary dwellings on Chag Sukkot, the Festival of Booths, brings to mind and teaches us that living in foreign lands is temporary as the sukkot are temporary dwellings and by no means they are to be accepted as permanent as the foreign lands are not permanent dwelling places; (2) the Land of Israel is home for all Israel as the Torah teaches us to come to Jerusalem and dwell in booths for seven days as we remember the days of the exile.